Always-Bijoy/Animated-Search/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-## Animated Search
+## Animated Search For Flutter App

-A customizable animated search bar widget for Flutter.
+The `AnimatedSearch` widget is a customizable animated search bar widget for Flutter that can be used to implement a search feature in your app.
+It displays a search box that can be expanded by clicking on the search icon, and when expanded, it displays a `TextField` that can be used to enter search queries.

 ## Features

-The `AnimatedSearch` widget can be used to implement a search feature in your app.
-It displays a search box that can be expanded by clicking on the search icon.
-When expanded, it displays a `TextField` that can be used to enter search queries.
+- Customizable search animation widget
+- Expandable search bar with `TextField` for entering search queries

 #### AWESOME RATING
 <img src="./screenshot/Screenshot.png">

 # Installing
+To install the package, add the following to your project's `pubspec.yaml` file:

 ### 1. Depend on it
 Add this to your package's `pubspec.yaml` file:

 ```yaml